openstack/osprofiler/README.rst

    * parent_id - <uuid> of parent trace point
    * trace_id - <uuid> of current trace point
-   * info - it's dictionary that contains user information passed via calls of profiler start() & stop() methods.
+   * info - it's dictionary that contains user information passed via calls of profiler **start()** & **stop()** methods.

 * **Setting up Collector.**

-    Profiler doesn't include any collector for trace points, end user should provide method that will send message to collector.
+    Profiler doesn't include trace points collector.
+End user should provide method that will send messages to collector.
 Let's take a look at trivial sample, where collector is just a file:

     .. parsed-literal::